389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

     Server-Cert            u,u,u
     ---------------------+--------------------

-In this example, if CACertExtractFile is configured, the path and filename is being used for the CA cert pem file.
+In this example, if CACertExtractFile is configured, the value is used for the CA cert pem file.
 Otherwise, the nick name of the first CA certificate is used for the file name by replacing the white spaces with hex characters as follows <b>CA20certificate</b>.pem.
-The CA certificate pem file contains all the extracted CA certs (in this case, "CA certiricate" as well as "CA certificate 2".
+The extracted CA certificate pem file would contain all the CA certs found in the cert DB (in this case, "CA certiricate" as well as "CA certificate 2".

 Key of Server-Cert is stored in <b>Server-Cert-Key</b>.pem and its certificate is in <b>Server-Cert</b>.pem.

 We do not allow to modify or replace the extracted pem files.
-For clarity, we put a header in the extracted file noting it is auto-generated, always overwritten and possible with the nss name of the certificate, plus the cert Subject and Issuer.
+For clarity, we put a header in the extracted file noting it is auto-generated as follows, always overwritten and possible with the nss name of the certificate, plus the cert Subject and Issuer.

+    This file is auto-generated by 389-ds-base.
+    Do not edit directly.

+    Issuer: CN=CAcert
+    Subject: CN=CAcert

 Key/Cert Retrieval at the Server Startup
 ========================================

 When the Directory Server starts up, the following steps are executed when nsslapd-security is on.

-* Scan NSS cert db.
-* Extract CA certs, convert them into the PEM format and store them into a file.
+* Extract CA certs from NSS cert db, convert them into the PEM format and store them into a file.
   If the CACertExtractFile is configured in cn=encryption,cn=config, the filename is used.
   If it is not given, the nickname of the first CA certificate is used and the filename is set to CACertExtractFile.
+  (See slapd_extract_cert with isCA = true in ldap/servers/slapd/ssl.c)
-* Extract key and cert, convert them into the PEM format and store them individually.
+* Extract key and cert from NSS key/cert db, convert them into the PEM format and store them individually.
   If ServerKeyExtractFile and ServerCertExtractFile are configured in cn=<i>CIPHER</i>,cn=encryption,cn=config, use the values for the file names.
 Otherwise, the nickname of the certificate is used.
+  (See slapd_extract_key and slapd_extract_cert with isCA = false in ldap/servers/slapd/ssl.c)
-* PEM file header
+* Add PEM file header

   For clarity, we put a header in the extracted file noting it is auto-generated, always overwritten and possible with the nss name of the certificate, plus the cert Subject and Issuer.
+(Search "DONOTEDIT" macron in ldap/servers/slapd/ssl.c)

        ==> CA20certificate.pem <==
        This file is auto-generated by 389-ds-base.